-It has been difficult to identify the exact molecular role of MIC13 because MIC13 KO was always associated with loss of the MIC10-subcomplex making it hard to differentiate whether the effects were arising due to MIC10 or MIC13 loss.
-To determine the interdependence between SLP2 and MIC13/MIC10 for MIC60 assembly, we wanted to check whether restoration of the MIC10-subcomplex in MIC13-SLP2 DKO cells could improve the MIC60 assembly into MICOS complex.
-Based on two observations: a novel interaction between YME1L and MIC13 which is independent of SLP2 (supplementary Fig 2) and an increase in MIC10 levels upon the YME1L downregulation in all the cell lines (Fig 3C), we hypothesized perhaps MIC10 degradation in MIC13 KO could be YME1L-mediated.
-We generated cell lines with stable expression of shRNA against YME1L in WT, SLP2 KO, MIC13 KO and MIC13-SLP2 DKO cell lines.
-Upon knockdown of YME1L, the levels of MIC10 and MIC27 were not only enhanced in MIC13 KO but also in SLP2 KO and MIC13-SLP2 DKO cells showing that both MIC10 and MIC27 are novel YME1L substrates which are regulated independent of SLP2 (Fig 6A).
-This indicates that while the SLP2-YME1L axis regulates MIC26 homeostasis, the MIC13-YME1L axis regulates MIC10 and MIC27, showing an intricate mechanism of YME1Ldependent quality control within the MICOS complex.
-Moreover, YME1L downregulation in MIC13 KO cells which restored MIC10 levels provides us an exclusive scenario to determine the specific role of MIC13 that are independent to MIC10.
-In MIC13 KO cells, the MIC60subcomplex shows a lower molecular weight compared to the WT due to loss of the MIC10subcomplex (Fig 6B).
-We checked whether the restored levels of MIC10 using YME1L shRNA could promote assembly of MIC10 with the MIC60-subcomplex in MIC13 KO cells.
-Indeed, we observed a MIC60 size shift in MIC13 KO cells upon additional YME1L knockdown showing that the MIC10-subcomplex can assemble with the MIC60-subcomplex despite the absence of MIC13 (Fig 6B).
-This changes our view on MICOS assembly as it implies that MIC13 is not required to bridge the MIC10- and MIC60-subcomplex rather it plays an indispensable role in stabilizing the MIC10-subcomplex and controls the quality of the MIC10-subcomplex via YME1L-dependent proteolysis (Fig 6B).
+MIC13 because MIC13 KO was always associated with loss of the MIC10-subcomplex making 324 it hard to differentiate whether the effects were arising due to MIC10 or MIC13 loss.
+Based on 325 326 two observations: a novel interaction between YME1L and MIC13 which is independent of 327 SLP2 (Supplementary Fig 3) and an increase in MIC10 levels upon the YME1L downregulation in all the cell lines (Fig 3C), we hypothesized perhaps MIC10 degradation in MIC13 KO could 328 be YME1L-mediated.
+We generated cell lines with stable expression of shRNA against YME1L 329 in WT, SLP2 KO, MIC13 KO and MIC13-SLP2 DKO cell lines.
+Upon knockdown of YME1L, 330 331 the levels of MIC10 and MIC27 were not only enhanced in MIC13 KO but also in SLP2 KO and MIC13-SLP2 DKO cells showing that both MIC10 and MIC27 are novel YME1L substrates 332 which are regulated independent of SLP2 (Fig 6A).
+Next to the already described SLP2-333 dependent YME1L proteolysis of MIC26 (Figure 4), here we identified a second quality control 334 axis of YME1L-mediated proteolysis of MIC10 and MIC27, which is independent to SLP2 but 335 rather dependent on MIC13, demonstrating an intricate mechanism of YME1L-dependent 336 quality control within the MICOS complex.
+Moreover, YME1L downregulation in MIC13 KO 337 338 cells which restored MIC10 levels provides us an exclusive scenario to determine the specific 339 roles of MIC13 that are independent to MIC10.
+In MIC13 KO cells, the MIC60-subcomplex shows a lower molecular weight compared to the WT due to loss of the MIC10-subcomplex 340 (Fig 6B).
+We checked whether the restored levels of MIC10 using YME1L shRNA could 341 342 promote assembly of MIC10 with the MIC60-subcomplex in MIC13 KO cells.
+Indeed, we 343 observed a MIC60 size shift in MIC13 KO cells upon additional YME1L knockdown showing 344 that the MIC10-subcomplex can assemble with the MIC60-subcomplex despite the absence of MIC13 (Fig 6B).
+This changes our view on MICOS assembly as it implies that MIC13 is not 345 required to bridge the MIC10- and MIC60-subcomplex, rather it plays an indispensable role in 346 347 stabilizing the MIC10-subcomplex and controls the quality of the MIC10-subcomplex via YME1L-dependent proteolysis (Fig 6B).
+348